The Virtue of Hope

 As a careful reading of these passages will reveal, however, not every experience of hope reveals the practice of a spiritual principle.
 Hope is not always spiritually grounded.
 Indeed, most of the time it isn’t.
 Rowland H. at first found hope in Jung’s words that a spiritual experience could deliver him from his alcoholism, since he was a devout church member, only to have his hope dashed by Jung’s caveat that church would not necessarily bring about such an experience.
 His initial hope was unfounded.
 What then is hope, and how is it practiced in AA?

 The third thing hope stands for is a virtue, a trait the potential for which is also innate but which can only be developed and take root in our character through long and consistent practice.
-As a virtue, that is, as an excellent human quality, hope enables us to hope for the right things in the right situations and in the right ways, thus making the experience of the emotion properly fit its object.
+As a virtue, that is, as an excellent human quality, the trait enables us to hope for the right things in the right situations and in the right ways, thus making the experience of the emotion properly fit its object.

 As with all virtues and emotions, in AA “right” signifies that which is God’s will for us.
-That’s what makes it a spiritual principle.
+That’s what makes hope a spiritual principle.
 Because it looks forward in positive anticipation of what is to be but which is not entirely (or at all) within our power to bring about, hope is closely connected with faith, especially that aspect of faith which trusts in God’s providence and grace.
 This makes it a pivotal virtue in Step 2, where we come to believe that a Power greater than ourselves can restore us to sanity.

-The hope inherent in this belief is an antidote to the despair we might otherwise fall into after Step 1, where we have admitted that we are powerless over alcohol and that our lives have become unmanageable.
-We have admitted what AA has been telling us is true: that there is no hope for us in medicine, science or in any other human power.
-We have to place our hope in a greater power.
-The faith we gradually develop in Step 2 enables us to do that.
+The hope awakened in this belief is an antidote to the despair we might otherwise fall into after Step 1, where having admitted that we are powerless over alcohol and that our lives have become unmanageable, our prospects would seem to look bleak.
+Yet, we are not helpless, AA assures us.
+By admitting that what AA has been telling us is truethat there is no hope for us in medicine, science or in any other human power—we have been freed to place our hope in a greater Power.
+The faith we gradually develop in Step 2 infuses us with the hope that a Power greater than ourselves can restore us to sanity.

-In Step 9, our hope is grounded in the Promises (Big Book, pp. 84-85), whose source is that greater power.
-It is the power we now come to understand as the God who can do for us what we cannot do for ourselves.
+In Step 9, our hope is grounded in the Promises (Big Book, pp. 84-85), whose source is that greater Power.
+It is the Power we now come to understand as the God who can do for us what we cannot do for ourselves.
 Those promises will materialize, we are assured—and thus our hopes realized—if we work for them.

 As a virtue, then, hope is not a matter of wishful thinking or indulgent expectation.
 It is a principle we need to practice.
-The object of our hope requires faith and work, or as we are repeatedly told in our two basic texts, a faith that works.
+The object of our hope requires both faith and work, or as we are repeatedly told in our two basic texts, a faith that works.

 [Image: Dr. William D. Silkworth (“Silky"), director of Towns Hospital for alcoholics in NYC, who introduced Bill W. to the idea that alcoholism was a disease but, after repeated failures to cure him, told him that medicine held no hope for an alcoholic of his kind.
 Bill finally found hope in the spiritual experience he later had in the hospital after Ebby had carried the message to him.
 Dr. Silkworth wrote “The Doctor’s Opinion” in the Big Book.
 To hear it read, please click on link.]